shahariaazam/personal-blog/_posts/2015-05-09-google-mobile-friendly-test-in-php.md

 <script src="https://gist.github.com/shahariaazam/73c0644c6b2f2cba5ca2.js"></script>

-In the above script you just need to put your website URL to check and API Key what you will get from your [Google API Console](https://code.google.com/apis/console).
+In the above script you just need to put your website URL to check and Google PageSpeed API Key what you will get from your [Google API Console](https://code.google.com/apis/console) or see the [Google PageSpeed Developer Getting Starter](https://developers.google.com/speed/docs/insights/v1/getting_started#invoking) page.

 Now, run your script and you will get the following array.